 History of nephrolithiasis.
 Individuals who have developed a kidney stone have an approximate 35% chance of recurrence within 5 years.

 Geography.
 Areas of elevated temperatures and high humidity appear to have an increased incidence of stone disease, likely due to population hydration status.

-Nationality.
-Developed countries have a much higher risk of nephrolithiasis compared with developing countries.
-This is presumably due to dietary factors.
+Socioeconomic status.
+Developed countries have a much higher risk of nephrolithiasis compared with developing countries, presumably due to dietary factors.